mistio/kubernetes-blueprint/README.md

-# Mist Cloudify Kubernetes Cluster Example
+# Mist-Cloudify Kubernetes Cluster Example

 This repository contains a blueprint for installing a kubernetes cluster through mist.io.<br>
 The aforementioned kubernetes cluster consists of: